Prerequisites for Microsoft SQL Server¶

 |

-| JDBC Username and Password | Create a dedicated SQL Server service account that the Privacera Connector will use to manage access permissions.
-This account is used to create and manage users, roles, and grant/revoke permissions based on policies defined in Privacera.
-The service account must have sufficient server-level privileges, including access to the master database, to perform required administrative operations. |
+| JDBC Username and Password | Create a dedicated SQL Server service account that the Privacera connector will use to manage access permissions.
+This account creates and manages users, roles, and grants or revokes permissions based on policies defined in Privacera.
+The service account must have sufficient server-level and database-level privileges to perform required administrative operations.
+See the Recommendations to Create SQL Server Service Account section below for detailed permission requirements and step-by-step setup instructions. |

 | Database(s) to Manage | Identify the database name(s) that the connector will manage.
 These are specified using the manage.database.list configuration property.
 It is recommended to start with a non-production (test) database. |